 No land or building costs are eligible.
 A portion of innovative equipment costs may be eligible the value of the capital during the life of the project as well as soft costs.
 For example a $100,000 piece of equipment that has an expected useful life of 10 years would result in eligible expenses of $10,000 a year which could be cost shared.
 Soft costs include installation, shipping, commissioning, testing and training costs.

-Note: Where the capital portion of a project exceeds $100,000, the Federal Ministry of Agriculture must sign off on the expenses.
+Note: Where the capital portion of a project exceeds $50,000, the BC Ministry of Agriculture must sign off on the expenses.

 What if the machinery is rented or leased?

 The total value of the rental cost or lease is an eligible expense if the total lease or rental costs do not exceed 75% of the value of the equipment over the life of the project.

 When will I know if my application is approved?

 Applications to the CBCAIP are accepted at any time until all of the program funding has been exhausted.
 Eligible applications will be reviewed approximately every 6 weeks.
 All applicants will be notified as soon as funding decisions have been made.

 Where can I go for more information?

 IAF encourages all potential clients to contact one of our Program Managers before applying.
 You can reach us by email at funding(at)iafbc.ca or by telephone at 250.356.1662.